 Refusing to forgive someone hurts us and usually not the other person.
 Anger is the culprit behind this and needs to be worked through first.
 Fear can also play a part when we're unwilling to let go.
 To process your anger and fear work with this breathing mediation and recognize that forgiveness is essential for your own healing.

 2. remember Everyone is doing the best they can

 Most people don’t intentionally hurt others.
 Those who do are in deep pain themselves.
-Continuing to come back to this truth is the foundation for forgiveness.
-It helps us see the person's humanity instead of demonizing them.
+Continuing to come back to this truth helps us see the person's humanity instead of demonizing them.
 When I am hurt by someone I don’t allow myself to speak or think negatively about them.
-Instead I try to understand what would make them make the choices they have made, and even if I can't understand it I work on trusting that they are doing what's best for them.
+Instead I try to understand what would make them make the choices they have made, and even if I can't understand it, I work on trusting that they are doing what's best for them.

 3. Accept that you can only control you

 This is a Free Will Zone Universe.
 We can't make people do what they don't want to.
 Notice if your pain is coming from the desire to control someone else.
 Do you want them to do what you think is best?
 Maybe you're in pain because they went back on their word or changed their mind.
 When we feel pain in relationship to another person we often feel disempowered.
-Bring the awareness back to yourself, where you can grow, how you can learn about yourself through this situation.
-Even if it’s just 1% of you that is to blame.
-Look at that part.
-You can only control you.
-Choose who you want to be instead of focusing on how someone else isn't who you want them to be.
+Bring the awareness back to yourself, where you can grow.
+How you can learn about yourself through this situation?
+There is always something you can take responsibility for—even if it’s just 1%.

 4. Send love and light